pawelc/docs/toread_prob.md

 Mixture Densities, Maximum Likelihood and the Em Algorithm Mixture Density Estimation Based on Maximum Likelihood and Sequential Test Statistics http://cocosci.berkeley.edu/tom/bayes.html
+Density estimation for statistics and data analysis How to approximate a histogram by a normal density
+A generalized unimodality
+Do robust estimators work with real data